-Whether you’re looking for long-term success on eBay or just hoping to make a few extra bucks these critical, yet simple eBay selling how to tips will provide you the building blocks to succeed.
+Whether you’re looking for long-term success on eBay or just hoping to make a few extra bucks these critical, yet simple tips for selling on eBay will provide you the building blocks to succeed.
 There is so much to learn, that it can be overwhelming at first.

 Over time you will start putting the pieces together and eventually have a good routine worked out.
 Learning these tips on how to sell on eBay is totally feasible with a bit of work.
 So, make sure you check out these incredible tips to sell on eBay.

 #1 – Positive Feedback is King on eBay

 Fortunately, my husband had an eBay account I was able piggyback off when I started selling on eBay.
 See, if you’re brand new to eBay and have no reviews it may be hard to get people to buy from you.
 Would you be comfortable spending $20 on an item that you couldn’t return when you know nothing about the seller?

 Reviews are critical to getting started with how to sell stuff on eBay.
 If you are starting a brand new eBay account and have no reviews, I recommend buying a few items on eBay.

 Most sellers will give you a positive review when you buy something from them if the process was smooth.
 They want you to in turn give them a positive review, so it’s only in their best interest to give you a positive review.

 This can help boost your account as not everyone reads reviews, so they may not know you are new to selling on eBay.
 Some people just look at the overall ranking on an account and as long as it has a positive standing, they feel comfortable enough buying an item from that account.

-#2 – Decide What to Sell on eBay
+#2 – What to Sell on eBay Tips

 Sell Items Around Your House on eBay